worstperson/USBTether/README.md

 ## TODO:

  - **Static Assignments** - It would be nice if we could reserve addresses for specific devices.
- - **DNSMasq Watchdog** - We should have a process that watches over DNSMasq and restarts it when killed.
- - **VPN Watchdog** - We should have a periodic check that traffic can pass the tunnel.
  - **Downstream Watchdog** - We should have a periodic check that traffic can pass to a downstream router or server.
  - **VPN Bypass** - Make part of the private range route outgoing traffic to a secondary interface